CORSIA: The Definitive Guide

 - SE(2023) are total sectoral CO2 emissions from flights subject to offsetting requirements for 2023

-- SE(B) is the average of total sectoral CO2 emissions from flights subject to offsetting requirements during 2019 and 2012 (the baseline)
+- SE(B) is the average of total sectoral CO2 emissions from flights subject to offsetting requirements during 2019 (the baseline)

 It's important to note that baseline emissions are not necessarily the same in 2021, 2022 and 2023.
 This is because ICAO will recalculate baseline emissions when routes subject to offsetting requirements change as a result of member states opting in or withdrawing their participation in CORSIA.